Nightline Was a Success!

 Sokha Chan says she was just 7 when she was sold for sex, and a former pastor and his wife have made it their mission to rescue girls like her in this ABC Nightline feature.

-Sokha Chan goes back to her native village in Cambodia, where the Brewsters’ organization continues to help raid brothels and rescue girls.
-Feature by ABC Nightline.
+Sokha Chan goes back to her native village in Cambodia, where the AIM SWAT Team raids brothels and rescues girls.

 “I want to share my story because I want the people who helped me to know they made a difference.
 They didn’t even see my face or know my name when I needed them the most, but they still helped me!
 I want to inspire people to help other girls.”